Everything you need to know about smart lockers

 Colourful polycarbonates, eco-friendly bamboo, powder-coated steel—smart lockers are available in a range of materials to suit a host of needs.

 Steel construction is highly recommended due to its superior strength, flexibility and long life.
-In particular, the quality-control standards of North American-made steel ensure it’s strong enough to keep items inside safe while still being flexible enough for a manufacturer to easily customize.
+In particular, the quality-control standards of American-made steel ensure it’s strong enough to keep items inside safe while still being flexible enough for a manufacturer to easily customize.

 Standard smart locker systems are preconfigured to meet the most common delivery and storage needs.
 Often available with a selection of turnkey layouts and colours, standard smart lockers are simple, convenient and can be delivered and installed quickly.
 You don’t want to sacrifice flexibility or scalability for convenience and speed.
 Look for a preconfigured design that offers multiple sizes of lockers in the same unit and the option to add columns as your needs grow.